acutedeveloper/wunderlist-interface/README.md

 On mobile search input is hidden but revealed with icon of magnifying glass.
 On desktop it is displayed in full view.

 ## Progress Log
+**Working on the final stylings: 08/02/19 45m**

+Was not feeling in the mood this morning, so struggled to push through a basic task.
+The tailwind syntax sometimes makes things a little confusing.
+Need to work on the Tailwind to CSS syntax script.

+---

 **Labelling HTML elements | Adding basic component styling | Converting to SCSS: 07/02/19 1hr 20m**
 I think in this stage I was slowed down by the need to think of names for components!!